dan-danache/hubitat/ikea-zigbee-drivers/README.md

 1. In the Hubitat interface, navigate to **Devices**, click **Add Device** in the top right corner, select **Zigbee**, and then click **Start Zigbee Pairing**.
 1. Push the small reset button on top of the smart plug with a pointy object for at least 5 seconds until the LED starts pulsating.
 1. Return to the pairing page, provide a name for your device, and assign it to a room.
 1. You're all set!
-Enjoy using your Tretakt Smart Plug.
+Enjoy using your Inspelning Smart Plug.

+**Note**: By default, the Inspelning Smart Plug generates frequent updates when the connected device doesn’t maintain a constant power draw.
+These settings are suitable for phone chargers and small appliances.
+If you notice an excessive number of "info" entries in the Live logs, you can reduce the smart plug’s "sensitivity" using the dropdown menus in the "Preferences" section.

 ## Appliances
 Below you can find the details of each appliance device, including the features and pairing instructions.